questdb/time-series-streaming-analytics-template/README.md

 ## Full list of components, ports, and volumes

-We have already mentioned most of these in previous sections or notebooks, but for your reference, this is the full list of components, docker mounted volumes and open ports when you start with `docker-compose``:
+We have already mentioned most of these in previous sections or notebooks, but for your reference, this is the full list of components, docker mounted volumes and open ports when you start with `docker-compose up`:

 - broker: The Apache Kafka broker
     - volumes: It mounts a volume using the local `./monitoring/kafka-agent` for a needed .jar dependency to enable monitoring